nops-io/nops-docs/pages/GettingStarted/Onboarding/onboarding-aws-linked-terraform.md

 **Prerequisites**

-* Admin role permissions in AWS in order to add the AWS Payer and/or linked accounts to nOps using _Terraform_.
+* Admin role permissions in AWS in order to add the AWS Payer and/or linked accounts to `nOps` using `Terraform`.

-* And API key generated from the nOps platform.
+* An API key generated from the `nOps` platform.